shanoaice/Aurum-Primer/README.md

 > :construction: This project is still a WIP.

-A minimal GUI frontend for sing-box, developed with Solid.js + Tauri.
+A minimal cross-platform GUI frontend for sing-box, developed with Solid.js + Tauri.
 Interface inspired by [metacubexd](https://github.com/MetaCubeX/metacubexd).

 ## Installation

+Download the binary from [Releases](https://github.com/shanoaice/Tellurium.Primer/releases).
+Or, obtain the nightly build (unsupported) from Actions.

 ## Build from Source / Development